smokeeagles/smokeeaglesdotcom/_pages/meetings.md

 <br />

-We hold open monthly meetings the first Thursday of every month.
-Most are via ZOOM, but about 1/3 are face to face in Fullerton at Larry’s Pizza 926 W Orangethorpe Ave, Fullerton.
+We hold open monthly meetings the second Thursday of every month.
+Most are via ZOOM.
+In person meetings are usually held at:

+Hangar 21<br>
+3815 W Commonwealth Ave<br>
+Fullerton, CA 92833

 Meetings start at 7 PM.
 All visitors are welcome.
 Meetings last about an hour.
-Face to face meetings are traditionally followed by no-host beer and pizza at a nearby restaurant.

-Attendance by members is not required, but strongly encouraged.
-A quorum is needed to conduct club business.
+We strongly encourage attendance at meetings, but it's not required.
+We do need a quorum of 1/3 membership to conduct club business.
+We are a non-profit social club, so we truly like to get to know our members.